State of Missouri: Definition of Gifted

 The Rockwood School District follows guidelines for gifted identification required by the Missouri Department of Elementary and Secondary Education, looking at multiple criteria to determine if gifted education services are needed.
 The Rockwood Gifted Program is reviewed and approved each year at the state level.
 Additional information on Missouri Gifted Education can be found at https://dese.mo.gov/quality-schools/gifted-education.

-CRITERION 1: ACADEMIC ABILITY - A standardized, nationally normed measure of academic achievement of 95% or higher on the reading and math fall or winter STAR assessments, or a 95% or higher composite score on the Kaufman Test of Educational Achievement (KTEA-3).
+CRITERION 1: ACADEMIC ABILITY - A standardized, nationally normed measure of academic achievement of 95% on the reading and math fall or winter STAR assessments, or a 95% or higher composite score on the Kaufman Test of Educational Achievement (KTEA-3).
 Testing must have occurred within the last 2 years.

 CRITERION 2: REASONING AND PROBLEM-SOLVING ABILITY –